ExpressTaxExempt

 Part XIII - Private Operating Foundations

-• Enter your private foundation’s ruling or determination date (if received) and under what section the foundation is described.
+• Enter your private foundation’s ruling or determination date (if received) and the section under which the foundation is described.

 • Check if your foundation is a private operating foundation described in section 4942(j)(3) or 4942(j)(5).